 Patrick currently serves as the Assistant Director of Nashville’s Portara Ensemble; recently, he has prepared and conducted the choir in performances of Brich dem Hungrigen dein Brot, BWV 39 by J.S.
 Bach, i remember, a world premiere by Cortlandt Matthews, and Mass by Steve Dobrogosz.
 He is also the Vocal Music Coordinator for the Nashville Chamber Music Series, an organization dedicated to creating intimate performances in unconventional settings.
 Additionally, he currently sings as a member of the professional choir Vocal Arts Nashville and serves as a baritone section leader at West End United Methodist Church.

-Patrick is a member of Phi Mu Alpha Sinfonia Fraternity, in which he has served as Fraternity Education Officer and Music Director of the Omicron Rho Sinfonia Chorale.
+Patrick is a member of Phi Mu Alpha Sinfonia Fraternity.
 While in college, he co-founded Belmont University’s award-winning a cappella group, The Beltones, serving for two years as the primary arranger and Music Director.
 He is a prolific arranger in the scholastic a cappella community; his works have been performed and recorded by groups in Illinois, New Jersey, Arizona, Tennessee, Virginia, New York, Oregon, Florida, and the UK.